extrabacon/google-oauth-jwt/README.md

 ### Specifying options

-The following options can be specified in order to generate the JWT:
+The following options can be specified in order to generate the JWT used for authentication:

 ```javascript
 var options = {